7 guests. 7 secrets. 1 killer.

 It is told from the point of view of different narrators, but mostly from the lead character Anna.
 This worked really well for me and gave an insight to how people in the same situation saw who was to blame for their situation and hope they coped with it.

-Anna is a very likable and engaging character while the rest of the cast are excellent with their secrets that draw you in.
+Anna is a very likeable and engaging character while the rest of the cast are excellent with their secrets that draw you in.
 The characters are all damaged in some way and adds a great depth to the story that gives you plenty to keep guessing at.

 With 7 guests and one being a killer, the book has been well written and very cleverly put together.
 Halfway through, when I thought I had sussed the killer, it took me on a much different track and did so with ease, without changing the story.
 I thought it was very well done.